precious-UO/Analyzing_Online_Retail_Sales_Data/README.md

 3. <b> Data Transformation and Feature Engineering </b>

-    - At this stage, I transformed the raw data into a more usable format for analysis and created new features that can provide insights into customer behavior.
+    - At this stage, I transformed the raw data into a more usable format for analysis and created new columns that can provide insights into customer behavior.